docker/docs/datacenter/dtr/2.4/guides/user/access-dtr/configure-your-notary-client.md

 ## Download the Notary CLI client

-If you're using Docker for Mac or Docker for Windows, you already have the `notary` command installed.
+If you're using Docker Desktop for Mac or Docker Desktop for Windows, you already have the `notary` command installed.

 If you're running Docker on a Linux distribution, you can [download Notary